-In January 2018 EIPIN IS Early Stage Researchers (ESRs) participated in training events at the University of Maastricht.
+In January 2018 EIPIN IS Early Stage Researchers (ESRs) participated in training events at Maastricht University.
 These events were divided into 2 parts.

 The first two days, 23 and 24 January, consisted of legal research methodology training.
 The ESRs did not only familiarize themselves with different legal research methods (such as empirical and normative legal research), but were also provided with useful tools to help them accurately define their research question and narrow down their thesis focus.
 The training also included one-to-one feedback sessions between an ESR and a lecturer, where ESRs received tailored recommendations on shaping their research questions and methodology.